sudheshkm/RCAMNet/README.md

 📜 **Citation**
 If you use this work, please cite:

+## Pretrained Weights
+We have not included trained weights in this repository to avoid large file storage.
+Please contact the corresponding author to request pretrained weights.

 Sudhesh K M et al., "RCAMNet: Segmentation-driven Dual-path Attention Framework for Rice BLB Severity Analysis", 2025.